‘Flip Or Flop’ Tarek And Christina El Moussa Divorce Update

 Since their split, the Flip or Flop ex-couple have started dating again.
 Christina has reportedly broken up with contractor Garry Anderson recently after dating him for over six months.
 On the other hand, Tarek has admitted that he dated nanny Alyssa Logan for a month, according to Us Weekly.

-The relationship between Tarek and Christina has been making headlines since the police were called to their home in Orange County, California over a suicidal male with a gun.
+The relationship between Tarek and Christina has been making headlines since the police were called to their home in Orange County, California, over a suicidal male with a gun.
 There have been speculations that this incident is at the center of their divorce.
 The ex-couple described the whole issue as an “unfortunate misunderstanding” while announcing their split last year.

 Meanwhile, Tarek has denied that he was suicidal and explained that he had carried the gun from his home for protection as he was heading into the woods.